Piour/cozy-bookmarks/README.md

 # To do ...

 * bug on sorting after adding/deleting bookmark
-* edit a link
-* put last deleted link in adding link form

 # Changelog

+* v0.6
+  * put last deleted link into adding link form
 * v0.5.3
   * show url only once if there is no title
   * icons added